Canon 20D vs 5D Mark IV

 Travel and landscape photographers will find it useful that the 5D Mark IV has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The 5D Mark IV is a recent model that features in the current product line-up of Canon.
-In contrast, the 20D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 20D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 20D was succeeded by the Canon 30D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 20D and 5D Mark IV can be found, respectively, in the Canon 20D Manual (free pdf) or the online Canon 5D Mark IV Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 20D and the Canon 5D Mark IV?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.